mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- **Data from research, response of teachers , application and take up of SW and PRIMM** -->

 The adoption and discussion of PRIMM in learning contexts has been significant [@martin_extending_2020; @parry_investigating_2020; @ofsted_research_2022; @barefoot_computing_crystal_nodate], perhaps due to its concrete applicability in classroom settings and the inclusion in a range of pedagogies promoted by the National Centre for Computer Education (NCCE) via resources on computing pedagogies [@ncce_using_2020].
 While nothing within the PRIMM pedagogies makes it  incompatible with non-formal environments, there is a gap in research in this area.
-Sentence et al. [@sentance_teaching_2019] acknowledge other limitations of the research proposing future work addressing the areas of coproduction of possibliitees for differentiation toether with teachers based on sociocultural approaches, and more careful alignment between the planning of sessions using LOA concepts and delivery using the PRIMM approach.
+Sentence et al. [@sentance_teaching_2019] acknowledge other limitations of the research proposing future work addressing the areas of co-production of possibilities for differentiation together with teachers based on sociocultural approaches, and more careful alignment between the planning of sessions using LOA concepts and delivery using the PRIMM approach.

 <!-- GIVE AN EXAMPLE?
 AND USE SEMANTIC PROFILE TOO -->
 <!-- By starting with predicting based on existing code,  student start with the concrete code and then be.